 9. NetGalley – This program offers books from a vast number of publishers.
 According to their website, “NetGalley is a service to promote and publicize forthcoming titles to readers of influence.
 If you are a reviewer, blogger, journalist, librarian, bookseller, educator, or in the media, you can use NetGalley for FREE to request and read titles before they are published.”
 This program offers digital copies of books only.
 They send out newsletters listing available titles as well.

 10. The B& B Media – I have done several reviews through this program.
 Once you’re on their distribution list, you receive an email notification of available books they have and you simply fill out the form to be a part of that book’s tour.
-They give you a date the review must be posted by.
+They give you a date the review must be posted by. (updated 9/6/23 – this program is now closed)

 So this list provides a great start for book lovers/bloggers that are looking to review books.
-Each program offers free books in exchange for an honest review and have their own requirements about review length and where you must publish your reviews.
+Each program offers free books in exchange for an honest review and have their own requirements for review length and where you must publish your reviews.
 However, even as I close out this post, I’m thinking of a few others I left off this list.
 So look for a second edition sometime in the future.

 Happy Reading…until next time